palladius/ricc.rocks/zzo.ricc.rocks/content/en/posts/medium/2024-11-11-geminocks-translating-my-hugo-site/index.md

 However, a respected Blog should haver at least a version in English and one in your mother language (🇮🇹 in my case).

 DHH infected me with DRY obsession, so now I can't live not-DRY.
 What if I manually translate content?
-Tomorrow I update the content and I have to update the translaton(s) too.
+Tomorrow I update the content and I have to update the translation(s) too.
-Plus I speak a few language, so this gets scary pretty fast.
+Plus I speak a few languages, so this gets scary pretty fast.
 LLMs are good at translating, so how about I try to use Gemini instead to do the heavy lifting?

 There are some challenges though: a Hugo markdown starts with the so called "Front Matter"; this contains some key values in YAML format.
 I want to translate the whole page and leave the Front Matter intact.
 Will my LLM be up to the task?
-I found out it works pretty well until... you try Jaspanese!
+I found out it works pretty well until...

+..you try Japanese!

 ## Geminocks architecture